danhuyle508/Lab-11-ejs/README.md

 ## Architecture

-The app relies on express.js to route client requests and read query data, superagent.js to communicate with the Google Books API, and EJS to render the results on an html page
+The app relies on express.js to route client requests and read query data, superagent.js to communicate with the Google Books API, and EJS to render the results on an html page.
+It also needs method override to be able to successfully delete books.

 ## Change Log

 01-22-2019 11:30 a.m. - Application performs Google Book API query with user input, and displays the results

+01-24-2019 1:03 p.m. - Application saves, updates and deletes.

 ## Credits & Collaborations